VTQuantMethodsEEB/Michael-Brooks/README.md

 to explore the data a bit more and use transformation to look for interesting patterns.
 As all of my data are categorical currently, I will likely have to do something to it to make the analyses work.
 If this is not feasible, I will look for some other data from a public repository.
-I don’t currently have data for my proposed thesis topic unfortunately because I have not made it out to the field yet.
+I don’t currently have data for my proposed thesis topic unfortunately because I have not made it out to the field yet

+#Week 1: intro to R. Pulled campylobacterreview_data.csv for manipulating.
+Used R to call rows and columns.
+Aggregated data using several functions (sum, mean, length) and created a new table using columns from the dataset (urban and campylobacter presence/absence data)